 CPOE is defined as the provider’s use of a computer to enter medication, laboratory, and diagnostic imaging orders.
 The CPOE process requires the doctor to have computerized documentation of the order for purposes of assuring patient safety and for proper organization of the record.
 It is not required that the order be electronically transmitted.

 Medicaid Promoting Interoperability Objective and Calculation

-The objective is to use computerized provider order entry (CPOE) for medication, laboratory, and radiology orders directly entered by any licensed healthcare professional who can enter orders into the medical record per state, local, and professional guidelines.
+The objective is to use computerized provider order entry (CPOE) for medication, laboratory, and diagnostic imaging orders directly entered by any licensed healthcare professional who can enter orders into the medical record per state, local, and professional guidelines.

 - >60% of medication orders recorded using CPOE

 - >60% of laboratory orders recorded using CPOE

 - >60% of diagnostic imaging orders recorded using CPOE

 Denominator for calculations: Number of orders written within the reporting period

 Numerator for calculations: Number of orders entered using CPOE during the reporting period

 Note: calculations are performed separately for each type of order.